avivilloz/scripts-runner-vs-code-plugin/README.md

 Scripts can be configured to:
 - Use the current terminal or create a new one
 - Close the terminal after execution
+- Clear the terminal before execution
+- Focus the terminal after execution
 - Support different scripts for Windows (PowerShell) and Unix (Bash)

 ### Parameter Support